Darkboy17/amazon-scraper/README.md

 -   **Backend:** Bun

 > Note: To bypass Amazon's strict scraping policies, I have used ScraperAPI for implementing a proxy for your convenience.
+You may not need this, but my IP got blacklisted by Amazon after a few scrapes.
+So, just in case you face the same issue too, this feature is a life-saver.

 ----------